Home

 There are, however, things that need to be learned about the practice of gathering plants so that you not only obtain the most potent and effective herbs possible, but also do not harm the plant populations themselves or needlessly take the life of the plants that you gather.

 I often think that there are two 1st rules of wildcrafting.
-This first 1st rule is:
+The first 1st rule is:

-Be positive that the plant you're gathering is what you think it is.
+Be absolutely positive that the plant you're gathering is what you think it is.

 Never, never, never, ingest a plant of uncertain identity.
 This means not only knowing what the plant you intend to gather looks like, but knowing what other plants might look like it.
 What follows is a true story regarding this matter.

 Some acquaintances came across what they believed were young cattail roots at the edge of a pond.
 Knowing that cattails are a virtual natural grocery store and that all parts are edible, they both ate small portions of the root.
 Within the hour they both felt very ill and spent the next several hours with severe diarrhea and vomiting.
 The plant they had eaten was not cattail, but blue flag (Iris veriscolor).
 Imagine several hours of severe vomiting and diarrhea.
 Sounds unpleasant, right?
 Now consider that this is really a lucky experience.
-Had they confused water hemlock for angelica, they might both be dead, after several hours of convulsions and agony.
-So, be sure of the plants you gather.
-A field guide that lists poisonous look-alikes is a good investment, as is a guide dedicated to poisonous plants.
-I try to watch a plant species grow for an entire year so that I know what it looks like in all its stages of growth before I will harvest it.
+Had they confused water hemlock for angelica or foxglove for mullein, they might both be dead.
+This story isn't stated to scare anyone, it's just a part of what we need to know so we can forage safely and responsibly, and not harm ourselves or others.
+It is just as important to be aware of and know how to identify the dangerous plants in our ecosystem as the ones we want to use as food or medicine.

 The other 1st rule of wildcrafting is: